prespersad/ab-case-ui/readme.md

 - Written functions to fire events;
 - Styled the result with Sass

 I've managed to finish almost all of the tasks.
-Unfortunately I don't have enough time to create the filters.
+Unfortunately I did't have enough time to create the filters and the form validations.
 Since it's fun to do I'll put it on my to-do-list.

 # My own thoughts about my achievement